 From time to time 10:30 worship fellowship is expanded.
 We might share a potluck followed by a guest speaker on a justice initiative or for a themed celebration to raise funds for the youth mission trip.
 Congregational meetings where we plan our life together are held three times a year during 10:30 fellowship.
 You are welcome to participate in any fellowship event.
 Vegetarian and vegan dishes join more traditional potluck fare, and foods are marked as requested for allergies.

 Since we are already together, we put that carbon expenditure to good use.
 Much of our faith formation time is on Sundays.
-Children leave 10:30 worship following the Children’s Time for their classes.
+Children attend Sunday School.
 Adults interested in Bible study arrive early at 9:30 for their class.
 Some of the groups who plan our life together stay after fellowship to do the work of being the church; these meetings are generally open to visitors who want to see how we do what we do.

 If you are interested in attending, fill out the contact form on this page and we will reach out to you with more information.